A Sprinkle of This, A Drop of That: Eczema Bath Treatments

 Baking soda as an addition to the bath can help ease intense itching.
 It is suggested to add a quarter-cup of baking soda to a lukewarm bath, mix the ingredients well and then soak for about 10 minutes.
 You can also mix the two ingredients and apply it to the skin directly in the form of a paste.
 In addition to the baking soda, you can also add Epson salt or oatmeal which can help with itch relief and skin inflammation.

 Essential oils are a popular addition to the bath.
 Bath oils, when added to a lukewarm bath, provide additional hydration for the skin.
-Something to be careful with is sensitivity to additional fragrances which can be in essential oils and may be irritating to sensitive eczema skin.
+Something to be careful with is sensitivity to additional fragrances which can be in essential oils and may be irritating to sensitive skin.
 Another thing to be careful with if using oils in the bath is they can make the tub slippery so be cautious when climbing in and out of the bathtub.

 Oatmeal baths are another great way to help calm inflamed and itchy skin.
-Oatmeal baths have been used for lots of skin conditions that cause itchy skin such as poison ivy, chicken pox, hives, dry skin and of course eczema.
-You won’t be putting your morning breakfast oatmeal into your bath, it is a different kind of oatmeal you will be using.
+Oatmeal baths have been used for lots of skin conditions that cause itchy skin such as poison ivy, chicken pox, hives, dry skin, and of course atopic dermatitis.
+You won't be putting your morning breakfast oatmeal into your bath, it is a different kind of oatmeal you will be using.
 For oatmeal baths, you will need colloidal oatmeal.
 You can either make your own oatmeal bath or purchase an over-the-counter product.
 Colloidal oatmeal forms a protective a protective barrier as it binds to the skin so it helps lock in moisture and eases inflammation.

 Vinegar is antibacterial and anti-fungal, like bleach baths, vinegar baths can help decrease the amount of bacteria on the skin and reduce the chance of infection.
-Apple cider vinegar is a popular vinegar that people use for eczema.
+Apple cider vinegar is a popular vinegar that people use for atopic dermatitis.
 Vinegar baths can help relieve inflammation and also can help with skin itchiness as well.
 Vinegar can be very drying to the skin so it is important to moisturize immediately after taking a vinegar bath.

 With any of these treatments, it is key no to soak longer than 10 to 15 minutes and avoid scrubbing the skin with a washcloth or loofah as this can further irritate skin.
 During bad flare-ups, limit the use of cleansers to further avoid irritation to the skin as well.